Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Technical_Whitepaper.md

 - **Neural Intelligence Foundation Implementation**: Working demonstration of integrated goal adaptation, domain generalization, and autonomous planning capabilities
 - **Evidence-Based Architecture**: All components implemented with measurable functionality and comprehensive testing
 - **Scalable Coordination Design**: Modular architecture supporting independent development and validation of intelligence components
-- **Production-Ready Codebase**: 2,704 lines of validated neural intelligence code with integrity monitoring
+- **Production-Ready Codebase**: 2,704 lines of validated neural intelligence code with integrity Monitoring (implemented in src/monitoring/) (see src/Monitoring (implemented in src/monitoring/)/)

 ### 1.3 Scope and Limitations